alexhbnr/mitoBench-ancientMT/README.md

   - download the commandline version of [HaploGrep](http://haplogrep.uibk.ac.at/) for determining the mtDNA haplogroups
-  - download the Python package [mixemt](https://github.com/svohr/mixemt) for estimating the mtDNA contamination based on read mixtures
+  - unpack the tarball of the R package contamMix
   - prepare the revised Cambridge reference sequence (rCRS) as a reference genome for the subsequent analyses of the pipeline